DallanQ/race_for_the_galaxy/Manual.md

 #### Draw Extra (page 9)

-> Image of an eye with +1 inside
+> Image of an eye with +1 inside.

 Draw 1 or 2 more cards to select from.

-> Image of an eye with +2 inside
+> Image of an eye with +2 inside.

 These powers do not alter the number of cards that a player keeps.

 #### Keep Extra (page 9)

-> Image of a hand holding a card with +1 inside
+> Image of a hand holding a card with +1 inside.

 Keep 1 more card.